What is the TLC diet and can it improve your heart health?

 Saturated fat can raise your cholesterol and lead to heart disease.

-Some foods which are high in saturated fats include: butter, ghee, coconut oil, palm oil, cakes, biscuits, fatty meats, sausages, bacon, cured meats like salami, cheese, pastries, cream, creme fraiche, ice cream and chocolate.
+Some foods which are high in saturated fats include: butter, ghee, coconut oil, palm oil, cakes, biscuits, fatty meats, sausages, bacon, cured meats - such as salami - cheese, pastries, cream, creme fraiche, ice cream and chocolate.

-UK health guidelines recommend that men should eat no more than 30g of saturated fat a day and women should eat no more than 20g.
+UK health guidelines recommend that men should eat no more than 30 grams of saturated fat a day and women should eat no more than 20 grams.
 A two-finger KitKat chocolate bar contains around 14% of your saturated fat allowance, as well as 11% of your sugar allowance.

 Trans fats - or trans fatty acids - are chemically altered vegetable oils used in processed foods.
 They are produced artificially by a process called hydrogenation, which turns liquid oil into solid fat.
 You should try to avoid trans fats as much as possible.